kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc6/2012-01-01-sequential-play-count.md

 {% highlight java %}
   public Schema getAvroKeyWriterSchema() throws IOException {
-    // Programmatically retrieve the avro schema for a String. return Schema.create(Schema.Type.STRING);
+    // Since we are writing AvroKeys, we need to specify the schema. return SongBiGram.SCHEMA$;
   }
 {% endhighlight %}